From science fiction to reality, 'no kill' meat may be coming soon

 Valeti says, ultimately, as a doctor he might have been able to help a few thousand patients during his career.
 But, by taking the leap to cultivated meat, with its potential promise to overhaul meat production, he believes he can have a larger impact.
 "This could literally affect billions of human lives and save potentially trillions of animal lives," Valeti says.

 While awaiting regulatory approval, he's moving forward to bring the product to people's plates.
-He has signed a partnership with Dominique Crenn, the co-owner and chef of the three-Michelin-starred restaurant Atelier Crenn in San Francisco, who's agreed to provide culinary consulting and recipe development, and once approved for marked, to serve Upside's cultivated chicken at her restaurant.
+He has signed a partnership with Dominique Crenn, the co-owner and chef of the three-Michelin-starred restaurant Atelier Crenn in San Francisco, who has agreed to provide culinary consulting and recipe development and — once the new product is approved for market — to serve Upside's cultivated chicken at her restaurant.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.